We use a secure connection for our checkout process.

 This is one of Rome’s most popular tourist spots, so these special entry tickets can be invaluable as the queues get extremely long, especially in the summer.

-These great value Vatican tickets include exclusive skip-the-line-access which gets you past the long queues at the Vatican Museums and allows for more time to explore the 9 miles of priceless sculpture, portraits, drawings, manuscripts and ancient artefacts within!
+Get past the long queues at the Vatican Museums and explore the 9 miles of priceless sculpture, portraits, drawings, manuscripts and ancient artefacts within!

-Although impossible to see everything in one day, during the Vatican Museum tour you’ll see all the major highlights visiting the Hall of Maps, Pinecone Courtyard, Gallery of Candelabra, the Raphael Rooms and more.
+Although impossible to see everything in one day, during the Vatican Museum tour you’ll see all the major highlights, including the Hall of Maps, Pinecone Courtyard, Gallery of Candelabra, the Raphael Rooms and more.

-Your friendly, knowledgeable guide will bring to life the priceless works you’ll see during the tour with the stories and legends that surround them.
+Your friendly, knowledgeable guide will bring to life the priceless works by Raphael, Michelangelo, Bernini and many others with the stories and legends that surround them.

-One of the highlights of the Vatican Museum tour is a visit to the Sistine Chapel.
+One of the highlights of your Vatican tour is a visit to the Sistine Chapel.

 Guided tours are not permitted in the chapel, but you’ll be briefed by your guide with the help of photos and paintings before you enter.